DamoM73/turtle_vid_tute/lesson_6.md

 #### The `not` operator

 The simplest operator to understand is the `not` operator.
-It simply reverses the Boolean value:
+It reverses the Boolean value:

 - `not True` returns `False`
 - `not False` returns `True`